 Gowan remembered Blaine's final performance at the state cross country championships in 2014.
 He ran his fastest 5K of his high school career on a difficult Apalachee Regional Park course -- the first time any Florida team was on it -- and went 16:15.
 While he finished sixth for Chiles, he displaced Leon's fifth-runner, ultimately leading his team to a state title.

 "That might have been the best team we ever had," he said.

-Back to Durham, just a day after his third surgery, Blaine said his first words to father.
+Back in Durham, just a day after his third surgery, Blaine said his first words to his father.